hiproxy/step-flow/README.md

 Add error handling functions that will be executed when `next (err)` is called and a non-null `err` arguments are passed.

+In addition, if an error occurs while running the method specified by the `use()` method, `fn` will also be executed and the error object will be passed to `fn`.

 The `fn` will accept the parameter`(err)`,`err` for the error message.

 | Param | Type | Description |